Project File Options#

 exclude#

-Source files which should not be included in documentation.
-Each excluded file must be on its own line.
+List of source files which should not be included in documentation.
 This should either be a relative path that includes one of the source directories, or a glob pattern.
 For example, src/not_this.f90 to exclude a specific file, or **/test_*.f90 to exclude any .f90 files that start with test_ anywhere in any of the source directories.

 Deprecated since version 7.0.0: In earlier versions, not_this.f90 would exclude any file called not_this.f90 anywhere in the project.
 This will now emit a warning, and should be changed to either a relative path (src/not_this.f90) or a glob pattern (**/not_this.f90)